-Toward sustainable growth, the Group will seek to improve profitability by enhancing its business portfolio strategy, which classify businesses according to their characteristics and optimize the investment of management resources.
-To this end, the Group will shift its resources to highly profitable businesses and businesses with growth potential by strategically investing management resources into five Key Growth Businesses: Factory Automation (FA) Control Systems, Air-Conditioning & Refrigeration Systems, Building Systems, Automotive Equipment (xEV/ADAS4), and Power Semiconductor Devices.
-The Group will also create new businesses that respond to changes in social structure and customer values through the promotion of open innovation, incorporation of new fields and technologies, pursuit of synergy and other means, and expand its solutions business centered around data integration and utilization.
-Additionally, the Group will further boost its efforts to strengthen its management constitution, including operational re-engineering and productivity improvements.
+Under these circumstances, the Mitsubishi Electric Group will contribute to solving diversifying social issues by fusing knowledge and co-creating within and outside the Group, transforming itself into a "Circular Digital-Engineering Company" that provides evolved Integrated Solutions.
+Toward sustainable growth, the Group is striving to improve profitability by enhancing its business portfolio strategy, which classifies businesses according to their characteristics and optimizes the investment of management resources.
+To this end, the Group will shift its resources to highly profitable businesses and businesses with growth potential by strategically investing management resources into five key growth businesses: Factory Automation (FA) Control Systems, Air-Conditioning & Refrigeration Systems, Building Systems, xEV/ADAS1, and Power Semiconductor Devices.
+The Group will also create new businesses that respond to changes in social structure and customer values through the promotion of open innovation, incorporation of new fields and technologies, pursuit of synergy and other means, and expand its solutions business centered on data integration and utilization.
+To achieve this, the Group has created a new management structure that assigns Business Area (BA) Owners who develop and drive business strategies with medium- to long-term perspectives.
+Through this, the Group will facilitate the acceleration of M&As and business restructuring in business groups from a company-wide perspective, and drive the creation of new businesses, enhancement of technological and business fields and strategic shifting of resources.
+The Group will seek to maximize its corporate value while pushing forward more than ever with solving social issues through its business activities at an accelerated pace.
+Under these circumstances, the Mitsubishi Electric Group will address diversifying social issues by promoting further creation of value, such as the "realization of a sustainable global environment and a safe, secure and comfortable society," by providing Integrated Solutions unique to the Group in the four fields of Life, Industry, Infrastructure, and Mobility through the combination of its strong core components with a wealth of field knowledge and cutting-edge digital technologies.